carloscastellanos/teaching/480/Spring 2025/workshops/workshop1.md

 > **Workshop Prerequsites**
 - Basic familiarity with HTML and JavaScript.
 - A text editor (e.g., VS Code).
-- A smartphone with a modern web browser (e.g., Chrome, Safari).
+- A smartphone or tablet with a modern web browser (e.g., Chrome, Safari).
 - Access to a web server to host files.
 You can use sites like [Glitch.com](https://glitch.com), [GitHub Pages](https://pages.github.com/) or your RIT student account.

 ---